sifophp/sifoweb/docs/API/MediaPacker.md

 The **name** attribute is just an alias to help you understand the final file when you open it.

-The **filename** field is the relative path to the file, starting from the SIFO folder installation.
+The **filename** field is the relative path to the file, starting from the Sifo folder installation.

 ### Special notes for the `default` array ###
 If the group file is named `default` the `MediaPacker` will preppend at the beginning of the file a javascript array with all the paths of the other groups.
 With this you will be able to load from Javascript the rest of packed groups.
 Like this one: